 The O-Train derives its name from the word "One," as the three provinces (Gangwon-do, Chungcheongbuk-do, Gyeongsangbuk-do) in the country's central inland region are connected by this single circular route.
-The train was designed with the theme of the four picturesque seasons of Baekdudaegan, Korea's grandest mountain range.
-The four-cabin train carries up to 205 people and includes individual seating (2-person & 4-person sets), as well as separate seating options for families and couples to accommodate the needs of different passengers.
+The train was designed with the theme of four picturesque seasons of Baekdudaegan Mountain Range, Korea's grandest mountain range.
+This four-cabin train consists of two Eco cabins, a cabin for people with disabilities and a snack bar, and a cabin for families.
+The train includes individual seating (2-person & 4-person sets), as well as separate seating options for families and couples to accommodate the needs of diverse passengers.
 There are also individual observatory seats for people traveling on their own.
-The train is well-equipped with various convenience facilities including a café, children's play area, toilets, and more.
+The train is well equipped with various themed seats and convenient amenities such as electrical outlets installed on each seat for charging electronic devices, monitors showing a live footage of the running train, a café, toilets, and more.

 Course (Train stops): Seoul → Yeongdeungpo → Suwon → Cheonan → Osong → Cheongju → Chungju → Jecheon – Danyang → Punggi → Yeongju → Bonghwa → Chunyang → Buncheon → Yangwon → Seungbu → Cheoram